Easy Lemon Garlic Green Beans Recipe

 Tasty Lemon Garlic Green Beans are a light and delicious side dish to compliment just about any meal or make a batch for a healthy and crunchy snack.

 On a regular basis, we try to focus on having some non-carb options on hand.
 Usually, I’m always in the mood for potatoes.
 When I say “usually,” I mean like every day I could eat potatoes.
-But I need to focus on the green a little more.
+But I need to focus on the green things a little more.
 These easy Lemon Garlic Green Beans are just the ticket and surprisingly quick to make.

 These tasty beans are the perfect side for many main dishes like steak, chicken, or fish.
 In fact, what originally triggered me to make this version at home was a visit to our local steakhouse.
 They offer a similar green bean side to substitute instead of a baked potato.
 It actually hurts a little to order green beans instead of a baked potato.
 Just a bit.
-But once the initial pain subsides, honestly, I really do find these green beans ultimately satisfying and without feeling like I’m going to bust.
+But once the initial pain subsides, honestly, I really do find these green beans ultimately satisfying and without feeling like I’m going to bust after eating.

 How to cook lemon garlic green beans

 - Cook the green beans in salted water for about 3 minutes.
 Drain them and transfer to the bowl of ice water.